Hydra-Bolt/EggsplainMeetingAI-Dashboard/README.md

 ## Authentication Flow

+Vexa Dashboard supports two authentication modes:

+### Magic Link Mode (with SMTP)

-Vexa Dashboard uses passwordless **Magic Link** authentication:
+When SMTP is configured, passwordless **Magic Link** authentication is used:

 1. User enters their email on the login page
-2. Server sends an email with a secure sign-in link
+2. Server sends an email with a secure sign-in link (valid for 15 minutes)
 3. User clicks the link to authenticate
 4. A session token is stored securely (HTTP-only cookie + localStorage)

+### Direct Login Mode (without SMTP)

+When SMTP is not configured, **Direct Login** mode is used:

+1. User enters their email on the login page
+2. Server authenticates immediately (no email verification)
+3. A session token is stored securely (HTTP-only cookie + localStorage)

+> **Note**: Direct Login mode is convenient for development and trusted environments, but Magic Link mode is recommended for production as it provides email verification.

 The Admin API key is never exposed to clients - it's used server-side only to manage users and generate tokens.